INTERVIEW AND PICTURES BY

 What kind of concept do you have for the video?

-It’ll be a dark concept, I guess we’ll just have to see after it’s done.
-Funny thing about videos is that you never exactly know until it’s done, if it’s going to work out or not anyway.
+It’ll be a dark concept, and I guess we’ll have to see after it’s done.
+The funny thing about videos is that you never exactly know until it’s done if it’s going to work out or not anyway.
 This is the same guy that did the “Terror Train” for Demons and Wizards, and he’s done a lot of them.
-We’re actually pretty excited about the way this guy shoots and what it’s going to be, it’s going to be a little bit different.
+We’re pretty excited about the way this guy shoots and what it’s going to be.
+It’s going to be a little bit different.

 When will the actual tour start?

-We’re probably looking at starting in October or something I would probably think?
+We’re probably looking at starting in October or something; I would probably think?
 Because we do have the Heaven and Hell tour we’re doing in the UK with Heaven and Hell, so we’ll probably go out before that and do a headlining tour.
 Once you get close to the album coming out, we’ll probably start then and work it hard.
-We’re going to try, I mean, hopefully his back will be good.
-Obviously this time we’re going to start in Europe and not start in America…
+We’re going to try.
+I mean, hopefully, his back will be good.
+This time we’re going to start in Europe and not start in America.